MeBadDev/Portfolio/public/blogs/open-sourcing-my-site.md

 - A pixelated look
 - And of course, a messy codebase that I'm planning to refactor soon

-It's licensed under the MIT License, so you can use it freely for personal or commercial projects.
 Hope you find it useful!

 ## How to run it locally?